Free Complete E2 Visa Checklist

 - Vendor agreements

-- Evidence of substantial investment in the U.S
+– Evidence of substantial investment in the U.S.

-- Signed contracts
+– Signed contracts and actual purchases

 - Business plan